 The Universal Accreditation Act of 2012

-The Intercountry Adoption Universal Accreditation Act of 2012 (UAA) goes into effect on July 14, 2014.
-As of that date, all agencies or persons that provide adoption services in support of the two forms listed below must be accredited or approved, or be a supervised or exempted provider, in compliance with the Intercountry Adoption Act and accreditation regulations.
+The Intercountry Adoption Universal Accreditation Act of 2012 (UAA) went into effect on July 14, 2014.
+Unless an exception applies, as of that date, the UAA requires that an accredited or approved adoption service provider (ASP) act as a primary provider in every “orphan” intercountry adoption case described under section 101(b)(1)(F) of the Immigration and Nationality Act, and that all agencies or persons that provide adoption services on behalf of prospective adoptive parents in such a case be accredited or approved, or be a supervised or exempted provider, in compliance with the Intercountry Adoption Act and Department of State accreditation regulations.

 The affected forms are:

 Under the UAA, the same accreditation requirement and standards that previously only applied in Hague Adoption Convention cases also apply to ASPs providing adoption services on behalf of prospective adoptive parents in an “orphan” (or non-Hague) intercountry adoption case.

 The UAA assures families pursuing an intercountry adoption that regardless of the country from which they intend to adopt, the ASP they choose will need to comply with the same ethical standards of practice and conduct.

 Impact on Form I-600A and Form I-600 Adjudications

 Unless an exception applies, beginning July, 14, 2014, the UAA will impact Form I-600A applications and Form I-600 petitions in a variety of ways, including: